 A study conducted by Ainsaar et al (2004) showed that the majority of the municipalities give family and child support related local benefits.
 The most common is benefit for birth support, however also such benefits as benefit for crisis, large family benefits etc are present in many regions.
-For more details of this study see Table 10.

-As to the importance of such benefits, from the table it can be also seen that the family and child related local benefits in 2003 accounted approximately 77 million EEK in 2003, which is approximately 0.5% of the total social expenditures according to ESSPROS statistics (Table 13).
-During the economic boom years 2006-2008 municipalities increased the benefits (see Ainsaar, Soo 2009)
+As to the importance of such benefits, from the table it can be also seen that the family and child related local benefits in 2003 accounted approximately 77 million EEK in 2003, which was approximately 0.5% of the total social expenditures according to ESSPROS statistics in 2003 (Table 13).
+During the economic boom years 2006-2008 municipalities increased the benefits (see Ainsaar, Soo 2009).